Annual Meeting Sessions and Events

 Pre-Meeting Workshop for Non-Degree-Granting Institutions: An Open Conversation

-This session will provide an opportunity for representatives from institutions holding accreditation with NASM and the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS), NASM degree-granting institutions offering precollegiate and community arts programs, NASM degree-granting institutions offering post-secondary non-degree-granting programs, NASM post-secondary non-degree-granting institutions, and interested individuals an opportunity to come together to share and discuss topics related to community development, along with issues of common connection, interest, and concern.
+This session will provide an opportunity for representatives from institutions holding accreditation with NASM and the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS), NASM degree-granting institutions offering precollegiate and community arts programs, NASM degree-granting institutions offering postsecondary non-degree-granting programs, NASM postsecondary non-degree-granting institutions, and interested individuals an opportunity to come together to share and discuss topics related to community development along with issues of common connection, interest, and concern.

 Attendees will begin by considering ways in which community-based activities can be built into existing programs.
 Participants will consider how 1) current institutional assets and strengths can be leveraged to support activities, 2) to ascertain local community needs so that programming can align with these needs, 3) to develop action plans which are informed by desired outcomes, and 4) to adjudge the success of efforts.
 Attendees will then explore questions such as: In what ways can programs/institutions offering non-degree-granting study in music work together to align their efforts, resources, and activities in ways that best serve the needs of today’s students, local communities, and the field of music?
 In what ways can precollegiate and collegiate programs/institutions partner to create, expand, and open pipelines that enable precollegiate students to embark upon paths that will enable them to successfully pursue and enroll in music study at the collegiate level?

-(Please note: This session is open to administrators of all levels and from all types of programs/institutions offering opportunities for non-degree-granting music study including those considering ACCPAS and/or NASM accreditation.
+(Please note: This session is open to administrators of all levels and from all types of programs/institutions offering opportunities for non-degree-granting music study, including those considering ACCPAS and/or NASM accreditation.
 Institutions are welcome to send more than one administrative representative.)

 4:00 p.m. – 4:45 p.m.